Mean values and upper bounds for the Hurwitz and Barnes multiple zeta functions: Introduction and main theorems

 \end{theorem}

 \begin{remark} We remark that some of the diagonal contributions in case (iii) of the above theorem involve values of the Hurwitz zeta function at points outside the Dirichlet series region $\Re (s)>1$.
 More precisely, for the pair $k=l=r-1$ we have $2\sigma-(k+l)=2\sigma-2r+2\in(0,1)$, so the series $\sum_{m\ge0}(m+a)^{-2\sigma+2r-2}$ diverges.
-Equivalently, one may obtain the same contribution by using the standard finite sum approximation \eqref{Hurwitz_finite} , and then interchanging the order of summation and integration.
+Equivalently, one may obtain the same contribution by using the standard finite sum approximation \eqref{Hurwitz_finite}

+with $x\asymp T$ , and then exchange the order of summation and integration.
 This procedure yields the $T$-term $\zeta_H(2\sigma-2r+2,a)T$, together with the secondary power term

 as appears in the text. \end{remark}